 The Masters Programme in Physics is designed to equip the students with strong fundamentals of physics.
-Specialization in Photonics, Nuclear Physics or Materials Science is offered in the second year of study.
 Students get adequate exposure to theory and experimental methodology of Modern Physics along with requisite computational techniques.
 A project work is designed to cater to the research potential of the students wherein they are exposed to gain experience in handling sophisticated equipment and are exposed to advanced concepts in Physics.